-Parametric or Surface Rietveld Refinement - 2017 Update to Newest Language
+Parametric or Surface Rietveld Refinement - 2017 Update to #list Language (see newer-still tutorial)

 Learning Outcomes: These exercises give an introduction to surface Rietveld refinement and its potential benefits.
 For more details see Stinton/Evans J. Appl.
 Cryst.
 (2007).
 40, 8795.
+The example is also covered in Chapter 12 of the Rietveld text by Dinnebier, Leineweber and Evans.
 Warning: this is hard!!

 The .raw file contains 100 data sets recorded as the sample was cooled from 300 to 90 K.

 This tutorial has been rewritten (2017) to use much simpler language than the original tutorial.
 The original tutorial is linked here if you want it.

 New topas commands (2020) that will be available in future releases mean that parametric fitting is now as easy as fitting a single data set.
 The first version of this tutorial needed an INP file that was 25,660 lines long.
 This version uses an INP file 11983 lines long and the latest way of doing things needs ~400 lines!
 Go here for the newer tutorial.

 Room Temperature Refinements

 Learning outcome: different models fit room temperature data equally well - a problem!

 1. Save the datafiles and cif files above to your directory.